Dani Alves changed his version and was left without a wife due to alleged abuse, says the press

 The police were called to the scene, but when they arrived, the player was already gone.

 Days later, on January 2, 2023, the victim went to the Catalan police to file a complaint for sexual harassment.
-Since then, she has received support from the department in charge of this type of crime, and the complaint has been prosecuted and investigated, as explained by the Superior Court of Justice of Catalonia (TSJC).
+Since then, she has received support from the department in charge of this type of crime, and the complaint is prosecuted and investigatedas explained by the Superior Court of Justice of Catalonia (TSJC).

 Daniel Alves denies the accusations: “I would like to deny everything.
 Yes, I was in that place, with more people, enjoying myself.
-And whoever knows me knows that I love dancing.
-I danced and enjoyed without invading others.” the space of the people.
+And those who know me know that I love dancing.
+I danced and enjoyed without invading others in the space of the people.
 I don’t know who that lady is.
 I have never invaded a space.
 How am I going to do that with a woman or a girl?
-No, by God, ”he told Spanish Television Antena 3.
+No, by God, ”she told Spanish Television Antena 3.

 SPORTS